CaDs/ruby_benchmarks/README.md

 For ruby versions supporting JIT
 `RUBYOPT="--jit" RACK_ENV=production rackup -q`

+For Jruby version JIT sore is calculated with `-Xcompile.invokedynamic` flag `RUBYOPT="-Xcompile.invokedynamic" RACK_ENV=production rackup -q`

 The score is calculated by running 4 times
 `wrk -t4 -c100 -d30s http://localhost:9292/`

-first time is for warming up and then I'm getting the average score of the 3 next rounds
+The first time is for warming up and then I'm getting the average score of the 3 next rounds

+### Note
+For JRuby version I did run the benchmarker 5 times since it takes about 2 rounds to warm up and give stable results.

+For JRuby version with `-Xcompile.invokedynamic` it took about 3 rounds to warm up so I had to run the benchmarker 6 times to get stable results.

 Results are as above: